margaretfoster/margaretfoster/README.md

 - [Negotiations Sim](https://github.com/margaretfoster/wto_classification_sim/) This repository contains code to create synthetic text negotiation data with two competing frames of interest that may or may not overlap.
 I created it to help me develop and test methods to model and predict political outcomes in the data, including gridlock.
 The repository includes classification performance benchmarks at different levels of ground-truth labels for five popular machine learning algorithms (K-Nearest Neighbors, Naive Bayes, Random Forest, Ridge Regression, and Support Vector Machines).
 The tag levels (5%, 10%, or 25%) are intended to provide a guideline for researchers looking for a guideline for how much of this type of data to tag.
 Across all levels of ground truth, Random Forest performed best.

-### Benchmarking the performance of quantitative methods applied to qualitative data
+### Development of quantitative metrics from qualitative data

-I have designed and implemented custom code to benchmark the performance of quantitative methods applied to qualitative contexts.
+I have designed and implemented custom code to create quantitative measurements applied to qualitative contexts.

 My work here focuses on techniques for (1) network and (2) unstructured text data.